 ...And on we go...

-...visiting the volunteers of the Egyptian Museum and Papyrus Collection
+...visiting the volunteers Lena and Elen of the Egyptian Museum and Papyrus Collection.

 As volunteers, our tasks are quite diverse.
-For example we incorporate data from file cards from WWII.
+For example we incorporate data from file cards from World War II.

 Additionally, we decipher entries from inventary books from the 19th century, which were then written in Sütterlin script, a kind of old German writing that can be somewhat difficult for the modern eye to read.
 These entries are transfered into the museum documentation system „RIA“.
 We also actively take part in the revision of objects, which means recording the measurements and the weight of an object and putting these data in the database along with pictures.